African Health Project – One-to-One & Group Support

 - Improving your self-esteem

-- Understanding HIV, and HIV treatment and medication
+- Understanding HIV, and HIV treatment

 - Exploring if and how to tell people about your HIV